sarajcev/chained-regressors/index.md

 - WS100m = Wind speed at 100m from the ground (m/s)
 - WS10m = Wind speed at 10m from the ground (m/s)

-### ML model
+### ML models

-Several different models are examined and compared:
+Different single-step and multi-step forecasting models are proposed and compared.
+Specifically, several different multi-step forecasting models are examined:

 - chained support vector machine regressor
 - multi-output support vector machine regressor
 - random forest (multi-output) regressor
 - decision trees (multi-output) regressor

-Principal components analysis can be used for features reduction.
+Furthermore, principal components analysis (PCA) can be used for features reduction.
 Standard scaler can be employed on the input data.

 Hyperparameters optimization is tackled using two different approaches: (a) RandomizedSearchCV and (b) HalvingRandomSearchCV, with cross-validation on the training set.
 Models use TimeSeriesSplit with cross-validation.